stayintarkov/SIT.Manager.Avalonia/README.md

 * A huge thanks to [Artehe](https://github.com/artehe) for all their contributions that helped bring the manager to life
 * [J0nathan550](https://github.com/J0nathan550) For all their work on the localization system, Russian & Ukrainian localizations, fixes, and tweaks
 * [JimWails](https://github.com/JimWails) For adding Chinese localizations
+* [Plootie](https://github.com/Plootie) For starting the development of the avalonia manager and various contributions

 <!-- LICENSE -->